huggingface/neuralcoref/readme.rst

 Examples
 --------

-Here are some example on how you can navigate in the coreference cluster chains.
+Here are some example on how you can navigate the coreference cluster chains.

 .. code:: python